Furniture Aftercare - Crown French Furniture

 Caring for Upholstery

-- For fabric covered items an occasional vacuum on a low setting with a soft brush will help you keep your upholstery clean.
+- For fabric covered items an occasional vacuum on a low setting with a soft brush will help you keep your upholstery clean and significantly extend it's life.
+Upholstery is recommended to be vacuumed at least once a week.

-- Soak up any spills with an absorbent cloth and blotting action and always work from the edge of the stain inward to avoid spreading.
+- Soak up any spills with an absorbent cloth and blotting action, always work from the edge of the stain inward to avoid spreading.
 Do not use an abrasive cloth or rub excessively.

 - If in doubt, please consult a specialist dry cleaner or a member of our team for further advice.